HantangFXW/homework-1/Readme.md

 ### Hint 2:

-Initially you can formulate the queries and execute them directly through workbench.
+Remember you can formulate the queries and execute them directly through workbench.
 Once that is done and you like the result, copy the query to the python notebook

 Solve the other queries similarly.

-# Part 2 (20 Points)

-Now for some programming fun.
-Implement the part2() task defined in [hw.ipynb].

-# Part 3 (30 points)

-## Complete the parts in hw.ipynb in part3() and fill the commands c1,c2,c3,c4,c5 and c6

-for this part you will have to experiment Use cat, grep, wc, cut, sort, head and tail to implement the following tasks.
-You can use the man page for each command for detailed instructions.

-1. c1: A command to count the lines in bonds.csv found in the data subfolder of your homework repo.
-2. c2: A command to count the number of lines between 2000-2009.
-The second column is the year.
-3. c3: A command to count the number of lines not between 2000-2009.
-4. c4: A command to extract the largest number of games Bonds played in a year.
-Games played is column six.
-5. c5: A command to extract the distinct teams Bonds played for.
-Team is column four.
-6. c6: A command to extract the year from the first row in file.

-To submit response, commit the hw.ipynb back in the repo, ensure that it has been correctly pushed.
-Validate by visiting github.com over browser.
-You can use any editor locally to fill in and edit the python file.
-But ensure that tabs are correctly set.

 # Grading Rubrics

- * Part 1 - 50 points
- * Part 2 - 20 points
- * Part 3 - 30 points
+- Each query is carries equal points.
+Query 1 and 3 are already solved.
+So you have to implement 12 queries and each query is worth 8 points.
+- 4 points for implementing the profiling code that will run each test and record the time taken to execute.
+Save all answers in notebook and save it back to github

+- When finished submit your url to brightspace for the assignment